gha3mi/setup-fortran-conda/README.md

 ## Status

-Run the following command to update the status table in this README:
+Run the following command to update the status in the `README.md` file:

 ```shell
 bash update-readme-status.sh